About Us

 Kelsey Street

-Programming and Accessibility Coordinator
+Programming & Accessibility Coordinator

 Kelsey Street is a L’nu artist from the west coast of Ktaqmkuk (Newfoundland).
 She’s been based in Corner Brook since early childhood, with family roots in nearby Benoit’s Cove, and still considers the whole Elmastukwek (Bay of Islands) area home.
 Street has a multidisciplinary practice — often centred around collaboration — working across sculptural beadwork, printmaking, textiles, and site-specific performance and installation.
 Her work often explores themes of community, resettlement, cultural and generational memory, and storytelling, grounded in connection to place and lived experience in her home territory.